vladutbutnaru/java-phonecom-sdk/docs/MediaApi.md

 <a name="listAccountMedia"></a>
 # **listAccountMedia**
-> ListMediaFull listAccountMedia(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListMedia listAccountMedia(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of media recordings for an account